alandipert/storage-atom/README.md

 I haven't done any performance testing, but this approach is much slower than using web storage directly because the entire atom contents are written on every `swap!`.

+[enduro](https://github.com/alandipert/enduro) is a Clojure library that provides similar functionality by using files or a database for storage.

 ## Testing